chrishah/Bioinformatics_cheat_sheets/Illumina_processing_and_assembly/README.md

 The commands below assume that you have Docker installed.

+***Note***
+Generally, I have designed the commands so that the first three lines are instructions to docker and all following lines refer to the actual piece of software in the container, so if you happend to have the particular software installed globally on your machine, it should also work if you simply ommit the first three lines of the commands.

 ## [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) - a tool for Illumina data quality trimming
 ```bash
 #this assumes that your read data is present in your present working directory